paulloz/godot-ink/CONTRIBUTING.md

 * You should indent using four spaces (soft tabs)
 * GDScript code should name everything using snake_case
 * C# code should name public members using PascalCase and everything else using camelCase
-* Curly braces should be on their own lines
+* Curly braces are mandatory and should follow K&R style
 * Operators should be surrounder by spaces
 * Comments are nice and healthy
 * In general, keep in mind your code will be read by others and should be tidy and nice to look at